datafibers/big_data_training/hive/README.md

 10. Drop partition which is in partition with exchanger="NYSE"

 ## 3. Explore Movies
+### Description
+Explore a YouTube movie data to find out the most popular movie in the year.

 ### Purpose
 * Aggregations functions
 * Analytics functions